We all have our crosses to bear, mine is named Maria.

 It is a SMALL price to pay for having these people removed from the workforce.
 Think about how much you do not like your job.
 Now imagine the very same workplace crawling with Marias.
 The trade off seems to simply be a another type of tax and well worth the money as far as I am concerned.

 I am not allowed to confront Maria about any of her life choices because I make her feel bad about herself.
 I would actually be OK with helping if I were allowed to also vent.
+(Guess this post counts as venting).
 Alas, that is not the path the Royal We have chosen.
 Enough ranting.
 I have a point here that involves the conscious financial steps we have taken to bring this train-wreck into the station and prevent future derailments.

 Kind, Clear, and Firm.